Planning on travelling to Thailand? Looking for something unusual and quirky to do? Then you have come to the right place.

 This incredibly unique stay combines fantastical adventure and Hollywood in one quirky place.

 Now you don’t need to watch The Hobbit to live your dreams.
 Instead, you can live your Hobbit fantasies at the Hobbit House (Baan Suan Noi) in Khao Yai.

 Photo via looneystoonz

-Located within minutes of Khao Yai National Park, the Hobbit House (Baan Suan Noi) will surely make your holiday one you’ll never forget.
+Located about 1 hour away from Khao Yai National Park, the Hobbit House (Baan Suan Noi) will surely make your holiday one you’ll never forget.

 Photo via teeneesuay